slacy/openmusictheory.github.io/smallTernary.md

 title: The Small Ternary
 ---

-The small ternary is one of the most important formal types in the classical style.
-Like the smaller sentence, period, and hybrid themes, it can act alone as the theme of a full-movement form.
+Like the smaller [sentence](sentence.html), period, and hybrid themes, the small ternary can act alone as the theme of a full-movement form.
 Much like the smaller theme types had phrases and sub-phrases embedded within them, the small ternary has thematic structures embedded within it.
 As a slightly larger structure, this theme type stimulates interesting questions about formal organization and perception--questions that stem from its historical pedigree, performance practice--that we will also find in the full-movement forms.

 This theme type is normally expressed through three thematic functions: "exposition (A)," "contrasting middle (B)," and "recapitulation (A)."